QButterfly/QButterfly/README.md

 Make sure to test your study with multiple browser types / screen resolutions before you run your study.
 Carefully check the recorded click trails in a soft launch of your study (e.g. 5% of your intended sample).

 QButterfly writes the data to the embedded variable named "collectedData".
 In Qualtrics you can retrieve it any time via ${e://Field/collectedData}.
+In LimeSurvey it is written into the question eventStreamHidden.

 This is an example of the format of the recorded data: